 The Servicing Fee.
-The principal compensation to be paid to the master servicer with respect to its master servicing activities will be a servicing fee consisting of a master servicing fee, a master servicer surveillance fee and a sub-servicing fee.
+The principal compensation to be paid to the master servicer with respect to its master servicing activities will be a servicing fee consisting of a master servicing fee and a sub-servicing fee.

 A master servicing fee: